At a glance: Detect fraud using AppsFlyer and Protect360.

 4 sites exceed 20% of up to 10 seconds CTIT and less than 70% of over 30 seconds - very suspicious

-Advanced anti fraud tips
+Advanced anti-fraud tips

 Filtering by the number of installs per checked source is important for detecting the biggest fraud sources.
-Additionally, lower number of installs may not be mathematically significant.
+Additionally, a lower number of installs may not be mathematically significant.

 Set Min Cohort Size to 30 or more to receive only highly reliable and significant results.

-Analyze your app's user quality KPIs such as register, tutorial completion, purchase, multiple sessions etc. Within the app's code send a new loyal user in app event if a user performs ALL the list of KPIs.
+Analyze your app's user quality KPIs such as register, tutorial completion, purchase, multiple sessions, etc. Within the app's code send a new loyal user in-app event if a user performs ALL the list of KPIs.